SharePoint is a web-based document management and storage system that enables you to share files and resources.

 Enabling the Sharepoint integration at site-level will not result in any file syncing.
 This is done at project-level.

-Click your profile icon in the top right of your site and select Apps & Integrations from the dropdown menu.
+Click your profile avatar in the bottom left of your site and select Apps and integrations from the pop-out menu.

 Note: Only owner company site administrators can access the site settings and manage integrations.